 The interesting thing here, and the reason why fractals are working at all is that there are times that the tiniest change in the number that you begin with, may result in totally different outcomes as you keep on iterating that number.
 And you’ll also see that the boundary between numbers that ‘home in’ and numbers that will explode is very complicated and twisted: this is the shape of a fractal.

 If you want to calculate fractals in this way, you’re faced an enormous task.
 A tiny fractal image, maybe just 640 x 480, is already containing more than 300,000 points, and each of these points may be needed to be run through your fractal formula over a thousand times.
 This implicates that the formula must be computed over three hundred million (!) times, and note that this is just a very mild example.

 Bigger images, for example, poster-size fractals) may involve over a trillion calculations.
-Fortunately, modern-day computers are fast and can do that job in just a few minutes, though larger fractals may take hours or days to complete, but the fact of the matter is that exploring fractals never was easier than today.
+Fortunately, modern-day computers are fast and can do that job in just a few minutes, though larger fractals may take hours or days to complete, the fact of the matter is that exploring fractals never was easier than today.
 Check also Las Vegas GED classes

 And now …

-As I said before, fractals are a main topic.
+As I said before, fractals are the main topic.
 So far, we’ve only been talking here about one specific type of fractals, the escape-time fractals, but we can find so many other types of fractals.
 Fact is, though, that if you dig deeper into fractals, you’ll need a lot more math to understand it.
 There are not so many books and publications related to fractals, and most web pages also don’t get so deep into heavy mathematics, so there’s a lot of work to be done, and a world of fascinations to explore.